forcedotcom/source-deploy-retrieve/contributing/metadata.md

 If your metadata type is simple and already in the file, run `yarn update-registry-org <MetadataEntity1> <MetadataEntity2>` (you'll see warnings if your type is missing or too complex for the script to handle)

-Running the script with no params will try to do ALL missing metadata types.

 ### Path 2: Using Describe from an Org

 > Note: The script asks your org for describe information about your type.
 Make sure that `sf org list metadata-types` returns the correct information for your type.